Acts Governing South African Property: A Buyer and Seller's Guide

 Deeds Registries Act 47 of 1937

 The Deeds Registries Act establishes the system through which ownership of land in South Africa is recorded and transferred.
 Property ownership is only legally transferred when the new owner's name is registered in the Deeds Office.
 Taking occupation of a property before transfer, which happens regularly when a buyer moves in ahead of registration date, does not constitute transfer of ownership.
-The seller remains the legal owner until the deed of transfer is registered, which is why occupation rent and risk provisions in the sale agreement matter so much.
+The seller remains the legal owner until the deed of transfer is registered, which is why the agreement spells out occupation rent and risk provisions in the sale agreement are drafted so carefully.

 The practical consequence for a buyer who takes occupation before transfer is significant: if the seller's estate is sequestrated, or a creditor obtains a judgment and attaches the property between occupation and registration, the property can still be affected because it legally remains the seller's asset until registration.
 The sale agreement's risk and occupational rent provisions manage this gap, but they do not change the legal position on ownership.
 Registration at the Deeds Office is the only event that transfers title.